The-Outlaws/cindr2/README.md

 ### Getting Started

 Thanks for visiting us!
 Cindr is still under construction - to view the code we are currently working on, please visit our development branch.
 To view the code used in our currently deployed site, please visit our Conceptual branch.
+The deployed site for the Conceptual branch lives at: http://cindr.herokuapp.com/

 Install all the dependencies to run the app on your local machine: